IgSoares/IgSoares/README.md

 - 👋 Hi, I’m @IgSoares
 - 👀 I’m interested in Data Science, Artificial Intelligence, Machine Learning and Computer Vision
 - 🌱 I’m currently learning Intermediate/Advanced Python, Data Science libraries and Computer Vision/Deep Learning Frameworks, like OpenCV and Pytorch
-- 💞️ I’m looking to collaborate on computer vision and data science projects
+- 💞️ I’m looking to collaborate on Computer Vision and Data Science projects
-- 📫 How to reach me - You can reach me by my instagram (@ig_soares) via a direct message, or via my e-mail (igorsoares1210@gmail.com)
+- 📫 You can reach me with a direct message on my instagram (@ig_soares), or via e-mail (igorsoares1210@gmail.com)

 <!---
 IgSoares/IgSoares is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.